MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/retryable-batch.md

  As long as the extended job has the isRetryable set to false, the job will not be retried.

  ### I marked my custom job as Retryable by mistake.
 Is there a way I can override without taking another code change?
- Yes, you can go to the **System administration > Batch > Batch class configuration overrides** page and override the retryable value to false.
+ Yes, you can go to the **System administration > Setup > Batch class configuration overrides** page and override the retryable value to false.
 This will prevent further executions from being retried.

  ### I have many batch jobs?
 How do I discover all my batch jobs to implement the interface?
  Plug in Peter's github repo here.